dovletgeldi-dev/full-stack-open/README.md

-# full-stack-open
+# Full Stack Open 2023
-Projects for the Full Stack Open web development course from the University of Helsinki covering front end and back end development
+This repository contains my projects and solutions for the [Full Stack Open](https://fullstackopen.com/en/) course from the University of Helsinki.

+The course covers many topics of full stack web development such as:
+- React
+- Redux
+- Node.js
+- Express
+- REST APIs
+- GraphQL
+- MongoDB
+- Relational Databases
+- TypeScript
+- React Native
+- Unit testing, integration testing, and end-to-end testing
+- CI/CD